Boiler efficiency: how efficient is your boiler?

-Lag your central heating pipes with foam tubes from a DIY store – they’re easy to fit and you can do it yourself.
+Cover your central heating pipes with foam tubes from a DIY store – they’re easy to fit, and you can do it yourself!
 It’ll reduce heat loss through the pipes, meaning your boiler doesn’t have to work quite so hard.

 5. Run your heating every month – even in summer

-Pop your heating on for 15 minutes every month right through the year – even when it’s hot outside.
+Another way to increase your boiler’s efficiency: pop your heating on for 15 minutes every month, right through the year.
+Yes, even when it’s hot outside!
 Doing this might feel a bit odd, but it’ll keep things active and avoid any problems during winter.

 6. If all else fails, consider upgrading to a high-efficiency boiler

 Regular boiler services and maintenance will help you keep things running efficiently, and avoid the undesired boiler breakdown.
 But the time will always come when you need to replace your boiler.
 Sometimes it’s sensible to do that sooner rather than later, as old boilers can be expensive to run.

 Getting a new boiler is never a decision to be taken lightly.
 It can be one of the most expensive choices you make for your home.

 But as you can see in the table up above, if you’ve got an old, inefficient boiler in your house, you could be losing out on as much as £200-300 per year.

 Plus, getting your boiler repaired can set you back hundreds of pounds each time.
 So if yours is breaking down often, it might be time to think about getting a new one.

 These are some of the key signs that your old boiler could be on its last legs: